 What to do next

-For information on how to obtain those IP addresses, see Update Your RADIUS System with the Required Horizon Cloud Pod Gateway Information.
+For information on how to obtain those IP addresses, see Update Your Two-Factor Authentication System with the Required Horizon Cloud Pod Gateway Information.